dexmcmillan/cbc-datasets/README.md

 # Interesting datasets in Canada
  A collection of solid datasets to use for graphics or anything else.

+ ✍️Want to contribute?
+Read [this](https://github.com/dexmcmillan/cbc-datasets/edit/main/CONTRIBUTING.md) for more information before submitting.

 <hr>

 ## WILDFIRES